sagemath/sagewiki_to_gh-2022-10-10/days6/talks.md

 This is the provisional schedule for SAGE Days 6 in Bristol.
 "Provisional" in this context means that we don't have confirmations from the alleged speakers yet.

 == Saturday 10 November ==
-0930-1030 William Stein: SAGE for Mathematical Research
+0930-1050 William Stein and Martin Albrecht: SAGE for Mathematical and Cryptographic Research

-1030-1100 Coffee and Tea Break
+1050-1120 Coffee and Tea Break

-1100-1200 Martin Albrecht: SAGE for Crypto Research
+1120-1210 Ludovic Perret: Gröbner bases in Crypto : An Overview

-1200-1400 Lunch
+1210-1400 Lunch

 1400-1500 Robert Bradshaw: Creating Fast Compiled Programs using SAGE (Cython)